-Good berry production has been observed in clearcuts (Nielson et al. 20024a, Proctor et al. 2023, Souliere et al. 2020), particularly in winter logged sites that were not planted or treated with herbicide (Proctor et al. 2023) and in sites that were not scarified (Martin 1983).
-Good berry production was found in stands logged over 10 years but less than 20 years prior (Souliere et al. 2020, Proctor et al. 2023).
-Mature forests had poorer berry production compared to younger stands on cooler aspects in NW Montana; berry production was lower on logged sites on dry warm aspects (Martin 1983).
+Previous research has demonstrated a complex, non-linear relationship with huckleberry response with time since logging.
+Good berry production has been observed in clearcuts across many studies (Nielson et al. 20024a, Proctor et al. 2023, Souliere et al. 2020), particularly in winter logged sites that were not planted or treated with herbicide (Proctor et al. 2023) and in sites that were not scarified (Martin 1983).
+Further, good berry production was found in stands that were logged 10 years or more prior, but less than 20 years (Souliere et al. 2020, Proctor et al. 2023).
+Similarly, mature forests had poorer berry production compared to younger stands on cooler aspects in NW Montana; however, in this same study, berry production was lower on logged sites on dry warm aspects (Martin 1983).
 Thinning overstory trees increased light availability to understory vegetation, extending the successional period conducive to growth and abundance on cool aspects (Simonin 2000).
 Forest management activities that negatively impact the presence and abundance of plants (e.g. mechanical site preparation, summer logging) will likely have negative impacts on berry production (Martin 1983; Proctor et al 2023).

 Our results and those of others (Martin 1983, Simonin 2000, Souliere et al. 2020, Proctor et al. 2023, Nielson et al. 2024a, W. Mackenzie pers comm 2024) suggest that berry production will decline over time as forests develop and the canopy closes.
 Silviculture practices that speed up the development of a dense canopy such as high stocking levels, brushing, and fertilization will therefore likely be detrimental to berry production.

 Management activities should focus on the most suitable areas with a goal of maintaining and enhancing huckleberry cover by providing the appropriate conditions.
-Activities should aim to provide an open canopy and adequate snow protection/cover over space and time to limit frost damage and provide for sufficient soil moisture - considering stand development projections and current and potential future climatic conditions.
+Activities should aim to provide an open canopy and adequate snow protection/cover over space and time to limit frost damage and provide for sufficient soil moisture, considering stand development projections and current and potential future climatic conditions.

 4.3.
 Predictions in consideration of climate change